jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 **Other enactments amended, repeals, and revocations**

 ### 130 Consequential amendments and repeals
-(1) The Acts specified in Schedule 4 are amended in the manner set out in that Schedule.
+(1) The Acts specified in Schedule 4 are amended in the manner set out in that schedule.
 (2) Section 46F(2)﻿(b)﻿(i) of the Burial and Cremation Act 1964 is amended by omitting member of the police and substituting constable.
-(3) The regulations specified in Schedule 5 are amended in the manner set out in that Schedule.
+(3) The regulations specified in Schedule 5 are amended in the manner set out in that schedule.
 (4) The enactments specified in Part 1 of Schedule 6 are repealed.
 (5) The enactments specified in Part 2 of Schedule 6 are revoked.